aly-wu/BeMusic/README.md

 ReadCSV:

     generateDatabase() - reads in a CSV file, creates users, adds in song and date history.
 Does not return anything

+ReadCSVPreprocess:

+    preprocess() - runs through the CSV file containing users, songs, artists, and dates and creates a new file that contains everything prior as well as the URL to the album cover and popularity score, if found on the SpotifyAPI

 Song: